ameyarsalvi/AuE893_Group1_sp21/git_ws/src/assignment3_turtlebot3/src/README.md

 Here is a readme for assignment 3

 ## Running the circle program
 The turtlebot 3 burger moves in a circular path.
+The launch file creates a empty world in Gazebo and lauches the program circle.py.
+Finaly, the circle.py script is ran through Gazebo which makes the turtlebot move in a circle.

-Command: roslaunch assignment3_turtlebot3 move.launch code:=square
+Command: roslaunch assignment3_turtlebot3 move.launch code:=circle

 ## Running the Emergency brake program